 OCCUPATIONS AND LABOR FORCE PARTICIPATION.
-The shift in the occupations of college graduate women, 30 to 34 years old, closely follows that for college majors.
-Traditional female occupations (e.g., Kthrough 12th grade teachers, nurses, librarians, social workers) show a sharp decrease starting around 1970 and bottom out around 1990.
+The shift in the occupations of college-graduate women, 30 to 34 years old, closely follows that for college majors.
+Traditional female occupations (e.g., K through 12th grade teachers, nurses, librarians, social workers) show a sharp decrease starting around 1970 and bottom out around 1990.
 Nontraditional occupations (e.g., doctors, lawyers, managers, college professors) show essentially the opposite trend.
 The largest increase in the fraction of women in nontraditional occupations occurred in the 1980s, a bit after the change in college majors, probably because advanced degrees are needed to enter these professions.

-The age at which collegeeducated women first married rose 3.5 years in less than two decades advanced degree programs, they also increased their labor force participation during their late twenties and early thirties.
+The age when collegeeducated women married rose 2.5 years for women born from 1950 to 1957 advanced degree programs, they also increased their labor force participation during their late twenties and early thirties.
 Participation rates among young women (under 35 years) with college degrees or more show the greatest increase for women born during the 1940s.
 Whereas rates for young college-educated women born in the 1930s were around 50 percent, participation rose to 80 percent for women born in 1950.
 That is, the greatest change in labor force participation occurred in the 1970s.